- Certifications, Testings, Claims

-To a normal, healthy person, pea protein should NOT be difficult to digest.
+Pea protein has been tested to be 100% digestible.
+To a regular, healthy person, pea protein should NOT be difficult to digest.
 In fact, many customers have shared their relief upon finding pea protein, being easier to digest than a whey/dairy-based protein.
-Then again, this depends on your definition of “difficult to digest”—Does it mean gas and bloating?
+Then again, this depends on what is specifically meant by “difficult to digest”—Does it mean gas and bloating?
 Or scientifically, does pea protein have a low “digestibility”?

-If you experience a heavy feeling in the stomach after consuming pea protein, that is just a result of it being a protein and the reason why dietary proteins aid with satiety.
+If you experience a heavy feeling in the stomach after consuming pea protein, that is just a result of it being a protein and the reason why dietary proteins aid help us feel fuller and are commonly part of weight management programs.
 It’s entirely normal.
 Pea protein in particular becomes very thick when mixed with liquids, so it may sit in your stomach and digest slowly.

 Scientifically, the digestibility of a protein refers to how much of the protein gets absorbed by the body.
-Pea protein has a 94% digestibility which is considered high.
+Our pea protein has been tested to be 100% digestible.

-Plant proteins like Growing Naturals rice and pea protein DO contain BCAAs–4.5g and 2.7g per serving respectively.
-Supplementing with isolated BCAAs is not necessary when consuming enough protein each day, though they appear to be helpful for recovery and building muscle in very active individuals.
+Growing Naturals rice and pea protein contain 2.8g and 2.7g BCAAs per 15g protein serving respectively.
+A 30g protein serving (2 small scoops) would provide 5.6g BCAAs with rice protein and 5.4g BCAA with pea protein.
+Supplementing with isolated BCAAs is not necessary when consuming enough protein each day, though added amounts appear to be helpful for recovery and building muscle in very active individuals.

 Though the sodium content of pea protein may appear high, relatively speaking, a serving of pea protein contains less than the sodium found in 1/8 of a teaspoon of salt (since 1/4 teaspoon of salt contains 500mg of sodium).